build-on-aws/content/posts/amazon-bedrock-langchaingo-llm/index.md

 ---
 title: "Building LangChain applications with Amazon Bedrock and Go - An introduction"
-description: "How to extend the `langchaingo` library to include support for Amazon Bedrock."
+description: "How to extend the LangChain Go package to include support for Amazon Bedrock."
 tags:
   - generative-ai
   - ai-ml